 - The web uploader—good for lower volumes of images that already have geotags in the EXIF data.
 If you have more than 10,000 images, you should consider other options.

-- Scripts—great for medium to large data volumes or when your images need preprocessing (e.g. removing duplicates or attaching GPS tags to images).
+- Command line tools—great for medium to large data volumes or when your images need preprocessing (e.g. removing duplicates or attaching GPS tags to images).
 Requires some knowledge of using the command line.

 - File sharing solution or mailing hard drives—when you want to upload a large amount of data (e.g. street-level imagery of your whole locality).
 Please contact us at firstname.lastname@example.org and we will arrange a solution.